-If you plan on buying an investment property within a condo complex, note that investor concentration usually cannot exceed fifty percent.
+Additionally, if you plan on buying an investment property within a condominium complex, note that investor concentration usually cannot exceed 50 percent.
 This means at least half of the units need to be owner-occupied.
-And if it’s a new development, usually at least fifty percent needs to be sold and closed before many lenders will provide financing.
-Most lenders also limit the total percentage of a complex owned to ten percent by a single entity, so if there are only 10 units, you can buy just one.
+And if it’s a new development, usually at least 50 percent needs to be sold and closed before many lenders will provide financing.
+Most lenders also limit the total percentage of a complex owned to 10 percent by a single entity, so if there are only 10 units, you can typically buy just one.

 Of course these rules vary from bank to lender, and often developers will provide special financing on site to new investors.
 But these issues can and often do arise, preventing investors from obtaining favorable financing terms.
-So do your financing homework and obtain pre-quals before jumping into a contract.
-And be prepared to show up to the signing table with a down payment or you’ll likely be out of luck.
+So do your financing homework and obtain pre-approvals before making an offer or jumping into a contract.
+And be prepared to show up to the signing table with a hefty down payment or you’ll likely be out of luck.

 Lastly, an important note about mortgage rates.
 Many investors forgo mortgage financing and simply purchase investment properties with cash.
 But not everyone has deep enough pockets to do that.